oracle-actions/setup-java/README.md

 The following examples download and install OpenJDK binaries that are made available under the [GNU General Public License, version 2, with the Classpath Exception](https://openjdk.java.net/legal/gplv2+ce.html).

-### Download and install an OpenJDK build of a given feature release
+### Download and install an OpenJDK build of a given release

 ```yaml
 steps: